WenchengZou/FinallProjectForAIHUB/README.md

 ### Neural Network Models
 **Important**: Due to the deciciency of reliable data, NN models perform not very well.
 But we believe our models are potentialy promising.

-### Nueral Network Models
-**Important**: Due to the deficiency of reliable data, NN models perform not very well.
-But we believe our models are potentialy promising.

 All the codes relate to neural netowk are saved in *"neural netowrk"* folder.

 FCNN is the simplest NN model, we use it as a "hand-on experiment".